saylestyler/tylsyl/src/pages/blog/problems-pertaining-primarily-to-python-path.md

   /Users/tyler/Library/Python/2.7/lib/python/site-packages/homebrew.pth`

 after that do something like this ~ (all of these work with pip3 & python3 as well, if one doesn't work try the other)

+test it out w/ this cute bs4 nugget

 ```python
 # my_parser.py